Strongyles are the really bad kids on the block. They top the most-unwanted list on pretty much any list of equine parasites.

 Let’s follow one of those strongyle eggs: Once produced by the female adult strongyle in the horse’s gut, it has a one-way ticket out of the horse’s gut, eventually ending up in a pile of dung with countless thousands of its mates.

-Life outside a horse is a very different place and temperature will be play a very big part in the rate at which the egg can hatch and develop.
+Life outside a horse is a very different place and temperature will play a very big part in the rate at which the egg can hatch and develop.

 The temperature must be in the range of 7 deg Celsius to 30 deg Celsius in order for the eggs to hatch.
 In most temperate areas, that pretty much rules out winter.